akshay2000/XBMCRemoteWP/README.md

 **Phone won't connect to the server**
 Open Internet Explorer on the phone and navigate to server.
 Make sure you use the correct port.
 Example URL looks like `http://192.168.0.10:8080`.
-If you are able to see the XBMC Web UI
+If you are able to see the XBMC Web UI:
 * Go back to X. assist and double check your connection settings.
 * Make sure that you have entered the correct password.

 If you are _not_ able to see the XBMC Web UI:
 * Check the you have enabled webserver and remote access in XBMC settings.
 * Check if you can open the Web UI from any other computer on the local network.
 If not, you have bigger problems!